 Perhaps if producing rooms were designed more like bedrooms with soft lighting and maybe an iPod with a selection of music then couples, if they wanted to, could choose to start the assisted conception process together in a more natural way.

-I have been to only two clinics that took this approach – at most clinics you see different people at different stages and sometimes you never see the same person twice.
-But at those two clinics the doctor/patient familiarity and care made a huge difference to how I felt about my treatment.
+I have been to only two fertility clinics that took this approach – at most clinics, you see different people at different stages and sometimes you never see the same person twice.
+But at those two clinics, the doctor/patient familiarity and care made a huge difference to how I felt about my treatment.

 But, and I say this from personal experience, you should never be allowed to simply take a urine test at home.
 I went to one clinic that only offered their patients this option and because the home test looked negative and I was bleeding, I assumed it was.
 Three months later it turned out that I was pregnant but the foetus was ectopic and had implanted in my stomach.
 This was a life-threatening situation that could have been avoided if a more accurate pregnancy test had been done at the end of our treatment.

 I do feel for the staff who regularly have to make that terrible call to tell you that your test is negative – current statistics indicate that only a third of cycles succeed.
 At the same time, I have to say that most clinics don’t handle the management of failed cycles well.
 When a close friend of mine had her first negative result after NHS treatment, she asked if she could see a counsellor and was told that there wasn’t an appointment available for the next three months.

 I also heard another story recently where a woman was distraught when she found out her blood test was negative but wasn’t allowed to leave the clinic before going into Accounts to settle up for the test.
 (Why not at least ensure that all patients pay for their hCG in advance?)